• About Us

 • Youth Sports

-The community center sites are open to participants ages six to 14 and school sites to children ages six to 12.
-Swimming opportunities will also be offered for program participants at limited community center sites this summer.
+The Parks and Recreation Department offers a quality, affordable Summer Youth Program, where youngsters find sports, craft projects, active games, art exploration, fitness and nutrition, reading opportunities, and math and science enrichment activities.
+Something for every child’s special interest!
+Community center sites are open to participants ages six to 14 and school sites to children ages six to 12.
+Swimming opportunities will also offered for program participants at limited community center sites.

 The program follows self-monitored guidelines, which will limit the number of participants per site.
 The Summer Youth Program maintains a 1:25 Staff to participant ratio.
 Participants will be grouped according to age and staff will conduct age-appropriate recreation activities.